RoRoche/talks/talk_android_annotations/README.md

 ## [IntentBuilder](https://github.com/emilsjolander/IntentBuilder) and [FragmentArgs](https://github.com/sockeqwe/fragmentargs)

+* Problem:
-* Boilerplate code to declare a new screen
+    * Boilerplate and unsafe code to declare a new screen
+* Solution:
     * Annotations to declare an Activity/Fragment
     * Annotations to declare (optional) parameter(s) to pass
     * Class generation following the [Builder pattern](http://www.oodesign.com/builder-pattern.html)
     * Method to inject parameter(s) in the target class

 ---